“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 5. Am I protected if I sign their release which basically sounds like I’m signing over my rights?

-If you’ve ever seen a release from a production company who wants to read your script, you know it seems like you’re giving them the right to steal your script.
-But the bottom-line is that you either sign it or they won’t read it.
+If you’ve ever seen a release from a production company who wants to read your script, you know it seems like you’re signing off on giving them the right to steal your script!
+You’re not but gee, it does sound like it!
+But the bottom-line is you either sign it or they won’t read it.

-Although the release is designed to protect them, it also adds protection for you as it’s an acknowledgement from them that they’re reading it — more documentation for your paper trail log.
+The release is designed to protect them against crazy frivolous lawsuits.
+But it also adds protection for you as it’s an acknowledgement from them that they’re reading it — more documentation for your paper trail log.

 So there you have it.
-While none of these ways to try to protect your work are absolute, these are five ways to add evidence to your case should you need it.
+While none of these ways to try to protect your work are absolute, hopefully you have a better idea of what you’re dealing with.

 But more importantly, don’t let the fear of having your work stolen keep you from marketing it or you’ll never have any chance of selling it.

 Protect yourself the best you can.
 Keep a paper trail of where your story travels.
-Also, know that some of your ideas or some version of them or your screenplay will probably be stolen if you become a professional writer… or it will at least seem like it.
+Also, know that some of your ideas will probably be stolen if you become a professional writer… at least it sure will seem like it.
 It’s a fact of Hollywood and the screenwriter’s life….
-Just keep writing your screenplays.
+So just keep writing your screenplays, do what you can to protect your work, and then get it out there!

-By the way, I am not a lawyer.
+For the record, I am not a lawyer.
 The things I’ve written here are not legal advice.
 These are my opinions based on more than 20 years of working in Hollywood and speaking with hundreds of agents, producers, lawyers, and everyone else in the business.

-If you’re ready to get your script out to Hollywood – even though you might be afraid of it being stolen — check out our Query Letter Service where we find 75 of the best production company targets for you to send your awesome screenplay to!
+If you’re ready to get your script out to Hollywood – even though you might be afraid of it being stolen — check out our Query Letter Service where we find a targeted list of production companies for you to send your awesome screenplay to!